Red Bar

 The frequency used by the RFID system determines many of the characteristics about the way in which it will operate.
 As a result, determining the correct RFID frequency band is an important early decision in the development process.

-There is a total of four different RFID frequency bands or RFID frequencies that are used around the globe.
-These are placed widely different areas within the radio frequency spectrum and this enables RFID to choose frequencies that will enable the right system parameters to be obtained.
+There four main RFID frequency bands within the radio spectrum that are used around the globe.
+These bands are placed widely different areas within the radio spectrum and this enables RFID to choose frequencies that will enable the right system parameters to be obtained.

 RFID Frequency